fbpx

 Quality of Life After Cytoreduction With HIPEC

 Quality of life is a significant concern for patients considering peritoneal mesothelioma surgery.
-Increased discomfort is always possible following any major operation.
+Increased discomfort and additional health concerns are always possible following any major operation.

 Researchers at Wake Forest Baptist Cancer Center reported improvement in quality of life following the HIPEC procedure.
 Their physical functioning initially worsened but then reached preoperative normalcy at the one-year mark.